zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 * Building and supporting large states was not covered by this ZEP.
 * Improve error handling on replay
 * Performance improvement of apply event and commit transaction handling, maybe commit every 10 events etc.
+* Requesting an `InstallRequest` by a follower and how to handle that is out of scope of this ZEP
+* It might be an issue that the Leader compacts to early, after taking an snapshot, which causes immediately sending of `InstallRequest` to the followers.
+It was decided to not cover this in the ZEP, since it is not 100% clear how big the impact is.
+* How we can improve our update test strategy was out of scope of this ZEP, and is not covered.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions